 You should show how the International Travel Grant will support:

-You will be more competitive if you have formal written approval from the institution of your proposed visit at time of application.
+You will be more competitive if you have formal written approval from the institution of your proposed visit which should be included in your application.

 It is ideal that ethics approval (if required) is approved at time of application.
 You will need to provide a clear explanation of why ethics is either not required or has not yet been approved in your application.

-Your Principal Supervisor should provide a comprehensive report addressing all the criteria (including how the research aligns with the transformed PhD) and indicating any additional funding support.
+Your Principal Supervisor should provide a comprehensive report addressing all the criteria and indicating any additional funding support if required.

 Ensure that you are not applying where travel is to support the core part of your PhD, this scheme is to enhance the PhD.

-Evidence of end user engagement with a full supervisory panel will also strengthen your application.
+Evidence of end user engagement will also strengthen your application.

 Please refer to Are you eligible? for the criteria you will need to address in your application.

-Please note: sections to be completed by the student, principal supervisor, director of institute and Dean of Research (or delegate).
+Please note: sections to be completed by the student, principal supervisor and Dean of Research (or delegate).

 Research degree students must arrange their own health and personal travel insurance and appropriate visas.